thepig25/blazeReactive/README.md

-A comparison Between Blaze.js and React
+A comparison Between Meteor's Blaze.js and Facebook's React
 =======

 ## What and Why